HONEST COMPARISON

 Skyyn vs TroveSkin

 Both apps track skin change over time.
 The difference is what each one puts at the center.
-Skyyn outputs a 0–100 score plus four sub-scores so change is quantitative and comparable scan to scan.
+Skyyn outputs a 0–100 score plus four sub-scores and adds product label reports so change is quantitative, comparable, and connected to your shelf.
 TroveSkin centers its experience on progress photos and a community of users holding each other accountable.
-Which one fits depends on whether you want a number or a journal.
+Which one fits depends on whether you want a score-and-shelf tool or a photo journal.

 At a glance